fredreichbier/middleearth/drafts/JSON backend.md

 ==============================

    + Motivation
+   + Specification
+   + References and footnotes

 Motivation
 ----------

-Some people (like me) would be very pleased to be able to use ooc code from other languages like Python.
+Some people would be very pleased to be able to use ooc code from other languages like Python.
 However, this would require writing bindings, and nobody likes writing bindings.
 To simplify this process, it would be nice if the ooc compiler could give information about the API of ooc modules as well as information what the generated C code looks like, so that